 You are proficient in all military weapons.

 You also gain the following power.
 During your travels, you may learn other Martial Scientist techniques, beyond the simple Experimental Strike.
-You may only use one such technique per encounter.

 Experimental Strike – Martial Scientist Attack